-MPFI's Brain Bee Challenge 2013
+MPFI's Brain Bee Challenge 2014

-The Brain Bee competition hosted by The Max Planck Florida Institute (MPFI) will be held on Saturday, February 9, 2013.
-This is an oral competition that tests the neuroscience knowledge of high school students.
-Depending on the number of students competing, there may be a written component as well.
-Young men and women will compete to determine who is the "brainiest" on such topics as intelligence, learning and memory, emotion, sensations, movement, stress, aging, sleep, addiction, neuroanatomy, and neural disorders.
+The Max Planck Florida Institute (MPFI) Brain Bee Challenge will be held on Saturday, March 15, 2014 during Brain Awareness Week.
+This competition tests neuroscience knowledge of high school students based on the resources found under the 'Study Materials' section of this page.
+Students will receive questions in a written and visual format covering topics such as intelligence, learning and memory, emotion, sensations, movement, stress, aging, sleep, addiction, brain anatomy, and neural disorders.
 Participants should study the material found in "Brain Facts" published by the Society for Neuroscience and in "Science of the Brain."
 The Brain Bee is open to high school students in grades 9-12.

 For more information, contact MPFI's Head of Educational Outreach Dr. Ana Fiallos at email@example.com.